Area 12 Novice & Intermediate Show Jumping - King Sedgemoor Equestrian Centre - Sunday, 23 February 2020

 A lovely day out and, as always, I appreciated the friendliness of our club members.

-Area 12 Winter Novice Dressage - Kings Sedgemoor Equestrian Centre on Sunday, 6th October, 2019
+Area 12 Winter Novice Dressage - Kings Sedgemoor Equestrian Centre - Sunday, 6th October, 2019

 I'd like to thank everyone for coming, supporting each other and performing so well for our club, but more importantly I hope everyone enjoyed the day and well done to you all!